-- Dance Technique
+• Dance Technique

 - Performance/Repertory

 - Choreography

 - Screendance and New Media

 - Dance Science

 - Cultures & Contexts

 - Pedagogy

-Field Experience forms, available at the Department of Dance, must be completed and accompanied by a one-page typed rationale detailing the proposed activity and justifying the credit hours requested (42 hours of work equals one credit when computing the number of credit hours elected).
+Field Experience forms (contact Dept. Administrator for electronic form) must be completed and accompanied by a one-page typed rationale detailing the proposed activity and justifying the credit hours requested (42 hours of work equals one credit when computing the number of credit hours elected).
 After the individual advisor has reviewed and signed-off the proposal, it must be presented to the Chair for approval.
 The completed and approved Field Experience form serves as an override request and must be submitted to the Department Administrator.